dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/googletest/README.md

     possible or appropriate.
 Git submodules, for example, have their own set of advantages and drawbacks.
 *   Use CMake to download GoogleTest as part of the build's configure step.
-This approach doesn't have the limitations of the other methods.
+This approach doesn'type have the limitations of the other methods.

 The last of the above methods is implemented with a small piece of CMake code that downloads and pulls the GoogleTest code into the main build.